aiAdrian/flatland_railway_extension/README.md

   speed.
 The blue curve is the simulated speed.
 The length of the train is easy to see because the last axle of the train must have allowed a higher speed, otherwise the train will not accelerate.
 The diagram on the right illustrates the acculeration [m/s] on the y-axis.
 On the x-axis traveled distance [m] is plotted again.
-The red colored part of the of the velocity and acceleration curve shows where the agent has to brake hard due to an active malfunction.
+The red colored part of the velocity and acceleration curve shows where the agent has to brake hard due to an active malfunction.

 ![FlatlandDynamics](https://github.com/aiAdrian/flatland_railway_extension/blob/master/images/FlatlandDynamics.png "FlatlandDynamics")